cryptpad/documentation/user_guide/apps/form.rst

 Responses
 ~~~~~~~~~

-Notifications for new responses are sent to the form _owner_ through the integrated notification interface.
+Notifications for new responses are sent to the form _owner_ through the integrated notifications.

 Advanced use-cases
 ~~~~~~~~~~~~~~~~~~